secretstartups/handbook/job-families/product/product-operations/index.html.md

 - 7+ years in product leadership and/or product management roles
 - 5+ years of people management experience
-- Past experience in leadership, project management, program management and/or product operations preferred
+- Past experience project management, program management and/or product operations preferred
 - Expert in best practices in product management, product design and software development
 - Demonstrated success in company-wide alignment and change management for teams of 500+
 - Ability to inspire and motivate cross-functional product teams to adopt frameworks that prioritize value to customers/users